lmddc-lu/peertube-plugin-subtitle-translator/docs/index.md

 # Peertube plugin Subtitle Translator

 This is is a fork of the [Subtitle Editor Plugin](https://codeberg.org/herover/peertube-plugin-subtitle-editor/) for Peertube.
-It adds the ability to translate subtitles to a new language using the [Subtitle-Translator](https://github.com/tdhm/subtitles-translator/) project which uses OPUS-MT models to translate subtitles files.
+It adds the ability to automatically translate subtitles to a new language using the [Subtitle-Translator](https://github.com/tdhm/subtitles-translator/) project which uses OPUS-MT models to translate subtitles files.

 ## Quick start